samyhrf-91/portfolio-opt-savings/README.md

 This project is about the optimisation of a portolio, in a context of pension savings.
 This code is organised in sections to make it easy to get started.
+The project instructions can be found in the pdf file Project_1_instructions_2022.

 Firstly, we assume that the log-returns are normally distributed.
 We then go through the project from assignement a) to assignement d)